 Maggie received her J.D. in 2014, with highest honors, from Drake University.
 Maggie graduated from law school Order of the Coif.
 While at Drake, Maggie was a student representative to the Student Bar Association and Honor Board, a Board Member of Drake Law Women, and an active member of the Delta Theta Phi law fraternity.
 She served as a Research Editor on the Drake Law Review and as a Teaching Assistant for the law school’s legal research and writing program.
 During law school, Maggie also worked as a student attorney at the Drake Legal Clinic – Transactional Business/Non-Profits Clinic and as a Judicial Extern for the Honorable Stephanie M. Rose, United States District Judge for the Southern District of Iowa.

 Maggie was admitted to the Iowa bar in 2014.
-She is a member of the Polk County, Iowa State and American Bar Associations, and currently serves as a Board Member of the Polk County Women Attorneys.
-Maggie also continues to sing with a number of choral ensembles in Des Moines, including the Drake University/Community Chorus.
+She is a member of the Polk County, Iowa State and American Bar Associations, and currently serves as a Board Member of the Polk County Women Attorneys and the Iowa Youth Chorus.
+Maggie currently serves as Legal Counsel for the West Des Moines Business Incubator.
+She also continues to sing with a number of choral ensembles in Des Moines, including the Drake University/Community Chorus.